ory/examples/kratos-keto-flask/README.md

 Go to `http://localhost:8080`.
 You will see a pretty welcome screen.

 #### Running on windows
-You may have this error running this example on windows
+You may have this error running this example on windows because of missing installation of `greenlet` and `colorama` packages

 ```
 pkg_resources.DistributionNotFound: The 'greenlet!=0.4.17; python_version >= "3" and (platform_machine == "aarch64" or (platform_machine == "ppc64le" or (platform_machine == "x86_64" or (platform_machine == "amd64" or (platform_machine == "AMD64" or (platform_machine == "win32" or platform_machine == "WIN32"))))))' distribution was not found and is required by SQLAlchemy